ChefPlex/security-program-playbooks/compliance-framework-reference.md

 This is not legal advice and it is not a substitute for your GRC team.
 When compliance requirements affect your program, engage GRC early.
 This reference helps you know what questions to ask and understand the answers you get.

+*Last reviewed: May 2026.
+Verify current requirements with your GRC team before acting on any specific compliance claim.*

 ---

 ## How to Use This Reference